SitSaw17/BomberMan/README.md

 # BomberMan
- A basic game frameworkd with the game "BomberMan" as an example
+ A basic game frameworkd with the game "BomberMan" as an example.
+ Authors: sithichot sawirot & Tommy Nguyen